cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 ### Projects

-The project that this task will be related with.
+The project that this task will be related to.

 ![](/images/image193.jpg)

 ### Labels

+If the task is related to a project, project labels will be used.
-There are two ways of working with labels (available only if the task is not related to the project):
+If the task is not related to any project, there are two ways of working with labels:

 - The `Constructor` is a simple way to add and adjust labels.
 To add a new label click the `Add label` button.
   ![](/images/image123.jpg)